 Communication overhead

-More people increases communication paths.
+More people increase communication paths.
 Meetings, alignment, and rework consume developer hours.
 Explicitly estimate coordination time, especially for distributed teams.

 Tip: Add a coordination line item when estimating teams larger than four people.